 speaker

 President and Chief Executive Officer

-Well we have seen this happen before where the cash built to 700 million for a little bit of time I called it the winnings during a period of very high product prices and then with a little bit of patience not believing that it would burn a hole in our pocket for too long we deployed it when the time was right or when we saw attractive opportunities so I am not adverse to seeing it happen and holding on to the cash for a little bit of time but not a lengthy period of time I just don't think it would occur for that long so anyway I think there will be things that always come up.
+Well, we've seen this happen before.
+You know, where the cash built to $700 million for a little bit of time, you know, I called it the winnings during a period of very high product prices.
+And then, you know, with a little bit of patience, not believing that it would, you know, burn a hole in our pocket for too long.
+You know, we deployed it when the time was right. or when we saw attractive opportunities come along.
+So I'm not averse to seeing it happen and holding on to the cash for a little bit of time, but not a lengthy period of time.
+I just don't think that it would occur for that long.
+So anyway, I think there'll be things that always come up.

+speaker